 4. Bake for 8-10 minutes (wreaths are 8 min, flowers are 9 min, trees are 10 min).
 If you don't have a cookie press but still want to try these, you can also just bake the dough in round balls that you've pushed down until they are slightly flattened (bake for 10-12 min).

 5. When they come out of the oven, let them cool on the cookie sheet for about 2 minutes (so they can firm up) before moving them to a wire cooling rack to finish cooling.
 They cool very quickly!
 Once they are cool, you can decorate them if you like, or eat them plain.
 We like them just as they are :)

 Makes about 3-4 dozen cookies.
 Store in the fridge or the freezer.
 They probably won't last long enough to store :)

-Notes: I want to make these forever!
-I actually keep these on hand at all times to get an extra dose of fiber into my 3 year old.
-These would also be terrific as a sandwich cookie with a layer of chocolate ganache in between two cookies. (see my other instructables for a ganache recipe).
+Notes: These would also be terrific as a sandwich cookie with a layer of chocolate ganache in between two cookies. (see my other instructables for a ganache recipe).

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.